virtualsquare/virtualsquare.github.io/education/umps.md

-# µMPS3
+# µMPS

-## What is µMPS3?
+## What is µMPS?

-µMPS3 is an educational computer system architecture and an accompanying emulator designed from the ground up to achieve the right trade-off between simplicity and elegance on one side, and realism on the other.
+µMPS is an educational computer system architecture and an accompanying emulator designed from the ground up to achieve the right trade-off between simplicity and elegance on one side, and realism on the other.
-This makes µMPS3 ideally suited for use in education, such as hands-on operating systems or computer architecture university courses.
+This makes µMPS ideally suited for use in education, such as hands-on operating systems or computer architecture university courses.

-The µMPS3 processor implements the MIPS I instruction set, and can therefore be supported out of the box by existing MIPS compilers.
+The µMPS processor implements the MIPS I instruction set, and can therefore be supported out of the box by existing MIPS compilers.
 The architecture details a complete set of I/O devices (terminals, disks, flash devices, printers, and network adapters) that feature a clean, consistent, programming interface.

 The emulator comes with built-in debugging features and an easy to use graphical user interface.
-Apart from the emulator itself, several support utilities are provided that can get you quickly started in developing programs for µMPS3.
+Apart from the emulator itself, several support utilities are provided that can get you quickly started in developing programs for µMPS.

+µMPS is now in its third iteration: µMPS3.
+Due to the pedagogically driven changes implemented in µMPS3, this latest version is **NOT** backward compatible with either µMPS2 or µMPS(1).
+All references to µMPS on these VirtualSquare/µMPS web pages are to the current version, µMPS3, unless explicitly stated.

 µMPS3 is free software, licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html).